She'll liven up your life... whether you like it or not!

 Leonard and his friends Sheldon, Howard and Raj are content with their lives of scientific research at Caltech and being concerned with any given upcoming nerdy activity such as Klingon Boggle.
 When Penny moves in next door she is neither a genius or a nerd, but is actually an average girl with a vibrant social life.
 Being around her Leonard can't help but see the contrast between her going out dancing and them sitting at home playing World of Warcraft together.
 While it is most evident with Leonard as they become romantically involved with each other, everyone evolves significantly by having her in their lives.

 In a reversal, Penny never really gave much thought to the academic pursuits these guys are involved with on a daily basis.
 While she is hopelessly unable to keep up with their Technobabble after some time she retains and is fascinated with a few thought experiments, famously Schrödinger's Cat in the first season finale.
 By the fourth season she has admitted that it is hard for her to keep less intelligent company around.
+By season six, she has gone back to school, taking a history class and, as of season seven, a psychology class.

 Somewhat deconstructed in season 4 of Misfits.
 Lola at first appears to be a bit of a MPDG but it is later revealed that she is caught in some endless cycle of making men fall for her and kill off each other.
 Which is much more Femme Fatal.
 It also turns out she had been an actress practicing a role when the storm came, and the storm had made her become that character.